 Our own way

 We started our company back in 2015 under the name Edge Expeditions and ran our first expedition to the remote areas of Tajikistan.
-Since then we’ve devised itineraries in Kyrgyzstan, Georgia, Armenia, Palestine and Israel, Siberia, Myanmar, Arunachal Paradesh (north east India), Bolivia and more.
+Since then we’ve devised itineraries in Kyrgyzstan, Tajikistan, Nepal, Thailand, Turkmenistan, Pakistan, Bhutan, Afghanistan, China, Uzbekistan, Malaysia, Azerbaijan, Iran, Georgia, India, Armenia, Palestine and Israel, Siberia, Jordan, Myanmar, Arunachal Paradesh (north east India), Bolivia and more.

-We realised in late 2017 that our first love was for the countries of the Silk Road and decided the time was right to focus our future on the wider region.
-Now specialists in this area of the world and reborn as Silk Road Adventures, we have widened the scope and number of trips we offer and continue to develop new and exciting adventures for our guests to enjoy.
+We realised in 2017 that our first love was for the countries of the Silk Road and decided the time was right to focus our future on the wider region.
+Now specialists in this area of the world and reborn as Silk Road Adventures, we have increased the scope and number of trips we offer to the Great Silk Road region and continue to develop new and exciting adventures for our guests to enjoy.